This page was last updated Tuesday May 27, 2025 at 13:24:00 EDT.

 Showing your work

-Merely giving a correct final answer on a homework problem, test, or
+Merely giving a correct final answer on a test or

 quiz is not enough to show that you understand the crucial principles and